Wckenny14/Wckenny14/README.md

 ### My name is Wayne and I am a Software Engineer based out of Sydney

-🔭 I’m currently working on my personal portfolio to showcase the projects I have been working on recently
+🔭 I’m currently working on my personal portfolio to showcase the projects I have built recently
-- 🌱 I’m currently learning React.js, Ruby & RoR and improving my CSS skills.
+- 🌱 I’m currently improving my React.js, Ruby/RoR and CSS skills.

 - 📫 How to reach me:
 1. https://www.linkedin.com/in/wayne-c-kenny/